Universal-Team/db/docs/_3ds/satellazone.md

 website: https://satellazone.neocities.org/
 ---
 Satella Zone is a Nintendo Zone Revival for the Nintendo 3DS.

 Credits :

-MegaPika (Me) for working a lot lol
+-MegaPika (Me) for working a lot lol
-Cooolgamer for A LOT OF THINGS
+-Cooolgamer for A LOT OF THINGS
-Ghost64 for debug/credit pages + other things
+-Ghost64 for debug/credit pages + other things
-BostonSix for some images
+-BostonSix for some images
-Sudocraft for the SatellaZone logo
+-Sudocraft for the SatellaZone logo
-Braden Yes for retalking about revive Nintendo Zone Envy for research about Nintendo Zone
+-Braden Yes for retalking about revive Nintendo Zone -Envy for research about Nintendo Zone
-JeremKO for beta testing
+-JeremKO for beta testing